Kosmas/ticketee/README.md

 # Rails 4 in Action
 The **soon to be released** [Rails 4 in Action](http://www.manning.com/bigg2/) book by [Ryan Bigg](https://twitter.com/ryanbigg), [Yehuda Katz](https://twitter.com/wycats) and [Steve Klabnik](https://twitter.com/steveklabnik) builds a ticketing/project management application in Ruby on Rails, from-the-ground-up, chapter-by-chapter.
 This repository is not my original work, but rather, me working throught the pre-release version of the book.
 Suggestions and issues with the pre-release noted below.

-## Issues
+## Issues - !!!WORK IN PROGRESS!!!
 ### MEAP v8
 #### PDF Page 86
-* Listing 3.1.6, missing closing p tag (and subsequent mentions of this same form)
+* Not huge issue, but Listing 3.1.6, missing closing p tag (and subsequent mentions of this same form)

 #### PDF Page 115
 * is gem 'factory_girl', '4.2.0' necessary when gem 'factory_girl-rails', '4.2.1' already on page 114?
+FGR depends on FG according to its gemspec

 #### PDF Page 123
 * Factory(:project, name: "TextMate 2") should be FactoryGirl.create(:project, name: "TextMate 2")